 In general, optimal learning problems [44] arise when we are faced with an optimization problem with unknown parameters, but we are able to learn the values of these parameters through experiments.
-The present paper assumes that the original optimization problem is an LP and studies the efficient collection of information when http://www.siam.org/journals/siopt/22-4/86279.html
+The present paper assumes that the original optimization problem is a linear program, and studies the efficient collection of information when this underlying LP has unknown objective coefficients.
+Examples of linear programming problems potentially involving optimal learning include the following: